-In 2017, we detected 67 objects (out of 81 attempts) despite nearly five months of downtime due to the scheduled replacement of the heat exchangers that cool the radar system and for recovery from Hurricane Maria.
+In 2018, we detected 69 objects (out of 97 attempts) despite transmitting less than half our maximum power and continuing to recover from the damage done by Hurricane Maria, which reduced the sensitivity of the telescope by more than 20% at the wavelength of the radar.
 Some objects were not detected because they are simply too small and/or too far away even for our giant telescope to detect, but """you miss 100% of the shots you don't take. --Wayne Gretzky" --Michael Scott" --#TeamRadar"

 Small asteroids specifically of interest to NASA for possible future robotic or crewed missions are termed Near-Earth Object Human Space Flight Accessible Targets Study (NHATS) compliant.
 The number of NHATS objects detected with Arecibo similarly jumped in 2012.